canyingover/BlogTransferrd/README.md

 # BlogTransferrd
-Transfer the hexo blog because forgetting the account of namecheap
+Transfer the hexo blogs because forgetting the account of namecheap